Erin Phillips

 With the launch of the AFLW in 2017, Phillips began her football career at age 31 as a co-captain of Adelaide.
 Despite not having played competitive football in nearly 18 years, she quickly emerged as the league's best player and one of its biggest stars.
 She won the AFLW best and fairest award by a wide margin in both 2017 and 2019, as well as the AFLW Grand Final best on ground as a member of Adelaide's premiership teams in both years.
-Phillips plays as a midfielder and is also one of the leading goal scorers in the competition.
+Phillips played as a midfielder and was also one of the leading goal scorers in the competition.